Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges: Medical Adversarial Defenses

 Although an array of adversarial training methods have been explored in the context of medical image analysis, the majority of them concentrate on supervised learning.
 Nonetheless, the manual annotation cost for medical images can sometimes be extremely expensive.
 To explore a low-cost training paradigm to enhance adversarial robustness for computer-aided diagnosis models, Li \textit{et al.} \cite{li2021defending_D1} proposed a novel medical defense method based on Semi-Supervised Adversarial Training (SSAT).
 Typically, SSAT produces the pseudo labels for unlabeled images in advance and then minimizes the empirical risk to enhance the network robustness.
-Furthermore, a systematic investigation of the adversarial robustness in the context of biomedical image analysis \cite{anand2020self_D48} has indicated that self-supervised learning can give better robustness and also clean performance than transfer learning for small medical datasets.
+Furthermore, a systematic investigation of the adversarial robustness in the context of biomedical image analysis \cite{anand2020self_D48} has indicated that self-supervised learning can exhibit better adversarial robustness and also natural performance compared with transfer learning schemes on small medical datasets.

 Except for adversarial training for biomedical image classification, several academic works explore improving the intrinsic network robustness for medical segmentation \cite{ren2019brain_D11, li2019volumetric_D46, chen2022enhancing_D31, chen2020realistic_D14}.
 Generally, adversarial training can result in a clean accuracy drop \cite{zhang2019theoretically, XieY20, RadeM22}, which is unacceptable for various medical diagnosis applications.
 To mitigate this issue, Ma \textit{et al.} \cite{ma2020increasing_D5} proposed the Increasing Margin Adversarial (IMA) training method to adjust the upper bound of each adversarial perturbation during the training stage so that the intensity of the perturbation can be adaptively reduced.
 Similar to friendly adversarial training \cite{zhang2020attacks}, this work is inspired by the hypothesis that excessively strong adversarial examples might mislead the training process to cause a clean performance drop.
 The generated proper adversarial examples can effectively reduce the occurrence of overfitting decision boundary that impairs the standard performance of biomedical image applications.
 Chen \textit{et al.} \cite{chen2020realistic_D14} proposed a novel adversarial augmentation method for enhancing intrinsic network robustness via simulating underlying artifacts in clinical MR imaging.
 Specifically, the authors utilize the PGD method to search the specific control points to produce an adversarial bias field that can disrupt the intensity of original images by multiplication.
 Augmenting these physical adversarial examples into the training set can further promote robust feature learning for MR image segmentation, which is also effective in both low-data and cross-population settings.